-Berkeley and Oldbury are located in Gloucestershire close to the mouth of the River Severn and the Bristol Channel.
+Berkeley and Oldbury are located close to the mouth of the River Severn and the Bristol Channel.
+Oldbury is in South Gloucestershire, which is a Unitary Council.
+Berkeley is in Gloucestershire which is a separate County Council area.
 The economies around these sites are considered stronger than many in the NDA estate and dependency is relatively low.

 The Western Gateway 'Severn Edge' initiative has been set up with Oldbury and Berkeley at its heart and aims to bring clean energy production to the area.
-The Vision for Severn Edge sets this area at the forefront of a green energy revolution that delivers an affordable zero carbon future for all, while levelling up and boosting education, training, skills and supply chain opportunities for all our communities.
+The Western Gateway Vision for Severn Edge sets this area at the forefront of a green energy revolution that delivers an affordable zero carbon future for all, while levelling up and boosting education, training, skills and supply chain opportunities for all our communities.

-Over the past five years NRS has supported Envision on their successful Junior Community Apprenticeship Programme which sees five businesses, including NRS, work with five schools to mentor young people to help them develop skills to become active citizens in their communities as well as financially supporting the project.
+Over the past five years NRS has supported Envision on their successful Junior Community Apprenticeship Programme which sees five businesses, including NRS, work with five schools to mentor young people to help them develop skills to become active citizens in their communities.